-Day 4.
-The Last Supper by Andrea del Sarto at San Salvi is the greatest 16th-century picture in
+Day 3.
+The Last Supper by Andrea del Sarto at San Salvi is the greatest 16th-century picture in Florence.

-Florence.
 Visit the Badia Fiesolana near Fiesole, a 15th-century church with a Romanesque façade.
 In Fiesole visit the cathedral and Roman theatre; also the Villa Medici, the first of its genre to provide a stunning view over Florence.
 It was built by Michelozzo in the 15th century and became home to Sibyl Cutting and her daughter Iris Origo.
-Aperitivo at Palazzo Gondi, designed in 1490 by Giuliano da Sangallo, favourite architect of Lorenzo de Medici.